-Two (2) trees shall be planted per 1,500 square feet of required open space and one (1) shrub shall be planted per 1,000 square feet of required open space.
-This landscaping is in addition to landscaping required for building foundation plantings, parking lot landscaping, and streetscape landscaping.
+One (1) tree and one (1) shrub shall be planted per 1,000 square feet of required open space.
+This landscaping is in addition to landscaping required for permanent buffer, streetscape, and building foundation plantings.
+Required off-street parking landscaping may count toward the open space planting requirement.
 At a minimum, fifty percent (50%) of the required trees shall be overstory type and fifteen percent (15%) of the required trees shall be evergreen type.
 The balance of the required trees may be understory type.